apple/axlearn/docs/05-Goodput-Monitoring.md

 #### Interval Query for Goodput Monitoring in GCM

-**Preferred Approach: Using Cumulative Metrics with PromQL**
+**Preferred Approach: Apply PromQL logic to Cumulative Metrics**

-The recommended method for tracking Goodput scores within Google Cloud Monitoring (GCM) is to leverage existing cumulative metrics and apply PromQL logic, specifically the `offset` function, to calculate Goodput over user-defined time spans.
+The recommended method for tracking interval Goodput scores within Google Cloud Monitoring (GCM) is to leverage existing cumulative metrics and apply PromQL logic, specifically the `offset` function, to calculate Goodput over user-defined time spans.
 This approach offers flexibility and consistency, allowing users to dynamically adjust the time window for analysis without requiring code modifications.

 **PromQL Example:**